HilalVildan/Vowels-in-a-string/README.md

 ## Description
 ​
-Created a Vowels in a string Project using HTML, CSS and Javascript.
+Created a project to calculate the number of vowels in a string with Javascript.
 ​
 ## Project GIF
 ​